dy/plot-grid/readme.md

 ### grid.render()

 Redraw grid.
-Call whenever you want to redraw grid, like resize etc.
+Call whenever you need to redraw grid, like resize etc. It will not recalculate lines, just rerender existing lines.
+To recalculate lines, use `grid.update()`.

-### grid.pan(dx, dy)

-Shift grid by the amount of pixels, they will be converted to grid values.
-This method is used by zoom/pan interactions.

-### grid.zoom(dx, dy, cx?, cy?)

-Scale grid by the amount of pixels, they will be converted to grid values.
-This method is used by zoom/pan interactions.

-### grid.dispose()

-Clear any references, events, dispose context etc. Call if you are not planning to use grid instance anymore.

 ## Used by